Healing Our Movement Ecosystem (HOME) Jam 2018

 Ashoka Finley works on issues concerning energy, food, and sustainability community scale.
 He works both locally and internationally in an effort to find shared best practices.
 In his life and projects, he seeks to connect diverse groups of people along common lines with dialogue and inclusiveness.
 His dedication to the empowerment and liberation of all people makes him determined to develop greater capacity within himself to be open and caring in every endeavor in his life.

 Jodi Lasseter grew up in the Appalachian Mountains of North Carolina and currently lives in Durham, NC.
-Jodi is the founder and co-convener of the NC Climate Justice Summit – an intergenerational, multiracial process rooted in popular education and frontline community engagement.
-She also works as the climate justice program director for a statewide grassroots organizing program called Powerup NC.
-In her previous positions as national program director with the engage network and director of organization development for the Amazon Alliance, she worked closely with hundreds of community leaders in the U.S. and abroad.
-Jodi delights in community singing, walking in the woods, playing frame drums and taking a dip in her favorite swimming holes.
+Jodi is a trainer, facilitator, community catalyst and ritualist.
+She is the Founder and Co-Convener of the NC Climate Justice Summit and ongoing Resilience Hubs – an intergenerational process rooted in popular education, cultural work and frontline community engagement around the intersection of economic, social and ecological issues.
+In her previous positions as national program director with the Engage Network and director of organization development for the Amazon Alliance, she worked closely with hundreds of grassroots leaders in the U.S. and abroad.
+She continues to consult with environmental and climate justice organizations at the local, state and national levels.
+As a Social Change Change Fellow at Clark University, Jodi completed her master’s degree in International Development, Community and Environment.
+She delights in community singing, walking in the woods, playing frame drums and taking a dip in her favorite swimming holes.